-The Cost of each category of inventory is determined on the following basis.
+The Cost of each category of inventory is determined on following basis;

-- Spare Parts - At Weighted Average Cost
+- Spare Parts At Weighted Average Cost

+- Vehicles At Actual Cost

-VehiclesGoods In TransitAt Actual CostAt Estimated Cost
+- Goods In Transit At Estimated Cost

 3.10 Goods-in-Transit

 Inventory items shipped, but not received by the Company as at the reporting date are treated as goods-in transit.
 In such situations, estimates are made for unpaid bills in order to value goods-in-transit.